robertfischer3/spring_crypto_watcher/README.md

 to real time streaming services at Binance.

 **Note**
 CSS Style code exists on the index.html page.
-This code was original located in `style.css`, but the animations failed to execute.
+This code was originally located in `style.css`, but the animations failed to execute.
 The decision to move the code into `index.html` is a temporary one until the bug is discovered.
 #### analytics.html
-This page displays 24 hour ticker data for a selected cryptocurrency exchange
+This page displays 24 hour ticker data for a selected cryptocurrency exchange.
+The file contains HTML and references Javascript.
 #### candle.html
 This page allows user to view saved candlestick data streams.
-Makes use of the `views.py` methods `def get_candle_patterns(request, batch):`
+Makes use of the `views.py` methods `def get_candle_patterns(request, batch):`.
+The file contains HTML and references Javascript.
 #### layout.html
-The page provides styling and navigation to the pages that extend it `{% extends "markets/layout.html" %}`
+The page provides styling and navigation to the pages that extend it `{% extends "markets/layout.html" %}`.
+The file contains HTML, Django template tags, and references Javascript
 #### login.html
 `login.html` provides a user interface to log in the application using the default Django authentication model.
 The page makes use of the `views.py` method `